-The endless zig zags lead you through podocarp hardwood rainforest to sub alpine tussock past Rata and Christmas Lookouts before reaching the summit ridge.
+The track steadily zig zags up through podocarp hardwood rainforest to sub alpine tussock past Rata and Christmas Lookouts before reaching the summit ridge.
 You turn into a small valley, and the ridge levels out on the final stage of your uphill journey.
 Here, you will pass Louisa’s Peak which was named after Lousia Woodham, Alec’s wife.

 From the Alex Knob viewpoint, you will be rewarded for your uphill grind with a bird’s eye view of the Franz Josef Glacier, the Main Divide and Tasman Sea.
 If you want a photograph of a bluebird cloudless sky it is worth starting early.
 The clouds tend to accumulate after midday even on a fine day.